joomcode/redispipe/README.md

 info handling on the way of request execution.

-While `redigo` is almost as fast in Parallel test, in fact it also were limited by Redis's CPU usage (three redis processes eats whole 3 cpu cores), and it uses huge number of connections.
-And it is not trivial to recognize non-default setting should be set for this result (both KeepAlive and AliveTime should be set as high as 128).
+While `redigo` is almost as fast in Parallel test, in fact it also were limited by Redis's CPU usage (three redis processes eats whole 3 cpu cores).
+It uses huge number of connections, and it is not trivial to recognize non-default setting that should be set to achieve this result (both KeepAlive and AliveTime should be set as high as 128).
 ( [github.com/chasex/redis-go-cluster](https://github.com/chasex/redis-go-cluster) is used).

 Each Redis uses less than 60% CPU core when `redispipe` is used, despite serving more requests.